-Restoring the nasal structure is a complex reconstructive procedure that must embody both functions and form for excellent results.
-Dr. Linkov has spent years helping those with facial trauma recover the function and form of their facial features, including the nose.
+Nose reconstruction is a complex reconstructive procedure that must embody both functions and form for excellent results.
+Dr. Gary Linkov at City Facial Plastics in New York is a respected reconstructive and facial plastic surgeon who has spent years helping those with facial trauma recover the function and form of their facial features, including the nose.

 All cosmetic nose alterations require extensive expertise, whether it is an aesthetic nose job or due to trauma.
 To ensure you receive the best care for both nasal form and function, you can trust Dr. Linkov for superior results if you need nasal reconstructive surgery.

 There are various indications for nose reconstruction, such as:

 The nose consists of three main structural components relevant to reconstruction.
 These include:

 As per one of the central principles explained above, it is important to replace all missing layers with its analogous tissue.

 Knowing the nine nasal aesthetic units also helps in planning a nasal reconstruction.
 These include: